Homeworld 3: Reception

 Homeworld 3 received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 70% of critics.
 CGMagazine wrote that "Homeworld 3 balances incredibly technical gameplay with streamlined mechanics that is easy to get into, but difficult to master."
 However, IGN Italia was disappointed, claiming that it has an "abysmal story".

 On the Steam platform, however, user ratings have been categorized as Mostly Negative.
-As of July 2025, the game's all-time approval rating is 38%.
-The game's all-time approval rating is 69% on Epicstore.